 Welcome to Surgical Research

-The research program of the Department of Surgery is among the most diverse at the University of Chicago.
+The research program of the Department of Surgery is among the most diverse at The University of Chicago.
 Scientists and surgeons in the Department conduct research on fundamental biology as well as specific diseases, including forms of cancer, disorders of the blood vessels, diabetes and heart abnormalities.
-Other work is focused on improving organ transplantation, developing novel synthetic materials for vaccines and regulation of the immune system, and understanding the role of the human microbiome, the population of bacteria that inhabits all of us, in illness and health.
+Other work is focused on understanding the role of the human microbiome, the population of bacteria that inhabits all of us, in illness and health.

 Feel free to explore the research of our faculty investigators and contact them if you would like to learn more.